 Mr. Redfeld’s studio work as an arranger and producer includes I Once Was Told, the debut album of singer James Below, the critically-acclaimed compilation Music from the Twilight Saga, Schindler’s List: The Film Music of John Williams, Across the Stars: The Film Music of John Williams for Solo Piano, as well as recordings of piano solo themes and songs from a wide array of film and television composers, most notably John Williams, John Barry, James Horner and Jerry Goldsmith.
 He produced and conducted Titanic: An Epic Musical Voyage, an album commemorating the 100th anniversary of the Titanic disaster and the re-release of James Cameron’s Academy Award-winning film.
 Braveheart: The Film Music of James Horner was released in June 2017 with Mr. Redfeld as soloist and arranger.

-For the stage, Mr. Redfeld orchestrated Beaches – A New Musical, the national tour of A Christmas Story (adapted from Larry Blank’s original orchestrations), the Broadway Medley for the Los Angeles Music Center’s 50th Anniversary Gala in 2014, as well as live work with Shirley Jones and Patrick Cassidy, and shows in London’s West End and the continental United States.
-In May 2017, he provided arrangements for Center Theatre Group’s 50th Anniversary Gala including a new orchestration for Feeling Good (Roar of the Greasepaint…) performed by Clint Holmes.
+For the stage, Mr. Redfeld orchestrated Beaches – A New Musical, the national tour of A Christmas Story (adapted from Larry Blank’s original orchestrations), the Broadway Medley for the Los Angeles Music Center’s 50th Anniversary Gala in 2014, as well as live work with Shirley Jones and Patrick Cassidy and shows in the West End and continental United States.
+Recent work includes arrangments for the Center Theatre Group’s 50th Anniversary gala and Santa Barara Symphony.

-As music director, conductor and pianist, Mr. Redfeld has worked on forty-plus musicals including The Who’s Tommy (with Alice Ripley), Chess – the London Version (with Susan Egan and Matt Morrison), My Fair Lady (with Jonathan Pryce and Laura Michelle Kelly), Addams Family, Joseph and the Amazing Technicolor Dreamcoat, Evita, Jesus Christ Superstar, Into the Woods, Sweeney Todd, Miss Saigon, Triumph of Love, The Spitfire Grill, Peter Pan, West Side Story and The Secret Garden.
+As music director, conductor and pianist, Mr. Redfeld has worked on forty-plus musicals including Disney’s Beauty & The Beast (with Susan Egan), The Who’s Tommy (with Alice Ripley), Chess – the London Version (with Susan Egan and Matt Morrison), My Fair Lady (with Jonathan Pryce and Laura Michelle Kelly), Disney’s Hunchback of Notre Dame, Peter Pan (Broadway World winner, best musical direction), Addams Family, Joseph and the Amazing Technicolor Dreamcoat, Evita, Jesus Christ Superstar, Into the Woods, Sweeney Todd, Miss Saigon, Triumph of Love, The Spitfire Grill, West Side Story and The Secret Garden.

 Redfeld has been the conductor of Los Angeles Opera’s Secondary In-School-Opera since 2003 and made his debut with Montana Lyric Opera in 2010.